-New team members: Mariana Campos & Gerald Page
+New team member: Mariana Campos

 Mariana will join the team as a CSIRO Research Scientist in March 2021.
 Her research interests are focused on biosecurity, surveillance and pathways analysis, and her work over the past five years has covered a range of questions relating to plant, animal and human pests and pathogens in both agricultural and environmental settings.
 Before joining CSIRO, Mariana was a Biosecurity Researcher and Lecturer at Murdoch University, where she undertook research in partnership with industry to deliver translational outputs for applied outcomes.
 Prior to that she also worked for a number of years in environmental consultancy.